PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 20:15:31
+Last updated: 2024-04-05 20:16:04
-Random Quote: Morty: "You were a teenager when dad got you pregnant!"
+Random Quote: Man: "Hello, sir.
+Can I talk to you?"
-Beth: "I was 17.
-That's at least 26 in boy years." - Beth Smith
+Gi-hun: "I don't believe in Jesus." - Seong Gi-hun